jemminger/namespaced_htmldoc/README.txt

   (1.8.27).
 The development version (1.9) does support CSS, but in a limited way.

 * HTMLDOC doesn't support UTF-8.
-Since PDF::HTMLDOC makes no attempt to convert any input passed to it, it's the caller's responsibility to provide any necessary conversions.
+Since HTMLDocPDF::HTMLDOC makes no attempt to convert any input passed to it, it's the caller's responsibility to provide any necessary conversions.